QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Summary
 =======

-This proposal introduces a new notation for ``limited``, allowing it to be associated with variable or as a parameter mode.
-It receives values that should be moved instead of copied.
-This is a similar concept to the C++ rvalue reference.
-It also uses some safey aspects of the borrow checker coming from Rust.
+This proposal introduces a new notation, ``limited``, allowing it to be associated with a variable or as a parameter mode.
+The notation designates values that should be moved rather than copied.
+It draws inspiration from the C++ rvalue reference and incorporates some safety aspects from Rust's borrow checker.

-This proposal also addresses natural extensions of limited types made possible by limited objects and parameters.
+The proposal also delves into the natural extensions of limited types brought forth by limited objects and parameters.

 Motivation
 ==========

-Ada is a language that has high performances and small footprint requirements for embedded situations.
-Move semantics as describe in C++ allows to avoid unecessary copies and remove certain cases of use of pointers while keeping memory safety.

-On top of this, forbiding or marking erroneous known unsafe pattern will improve the overall memory safety of standard Ada application.
+Ada excels in situations requiring high performance and a small footprint, particularly in embedded environments.
+C++'s move semantics eliminate unnecessary copies and reduce the reliance on pointers while maintaining memory safety.
+Enhancing Ada's memory safety by flagging or prohibiting known unsafe patterns will further solidify its standing.

 Guide-level explanation
 =======================